 Stritar, M.L.
 J.A.
 Schweitzer, S.C.
 Hart & J.K.
 Bailey.
 2010.
 Introduced mammalian herbivore decelerates ecosystem processes after fire.
 Biological Invasions 12:313-324.

-Finding a place to do one’s graduate work is all about fit.
-You want to find someone to work with that is doing research you are interested in and who you think you could get along with well (for 4-5 years and hopefully a research lifetime).
-I’m always looking for grad students who are interested in some aspect of plant-soil interactions.
+Finding a place to do one’s graduate work is all about finding the right combination of common interests with a mentor, finding a supportive environment and geography.
+You want to find someone to work with that is doing research you are interested in, where you can learn a range of technical and professional development skills and who you think you could get along with well (for 4-5 years and hopefully a research lifetime).
+I’m always looking for grad students who are interested in some aspect of the ecology and evolution of plant-soil interactions.
 I encourage students to design their own research projects and actively help them reach their goals.
-Grad students are encouraged to apply for their own funding through the NSF Graduate Research Fellowships, EPA Science to Achieve Results programs, as well as UT programs such PEER but teaching assistantships are also possible through EEB.
+Grad students are encouraged to apply for their own funding through the NSF Graduate Research Fellowships and other programs but teaching assistantships are also possible through EEB.

 Read “Thompson’s tips for success in grad school” (PDF)

 Applications to EEB are due by 1 Jan. every year to begin the following Fall semester.
-Please get in touch with Jen before then with your interests and a brief resume to talk about possibilities.
+Please get in touch with Jen before then with your interests and CV to talk about possibilities.

 Visitors from other labs are always welcome.
 There are several local opportunities for visitor funding for post-docs and colleagues and we’d love to have anyone join us for any length of time.
 Previous visitors have included Christian Ristok, Martin-Luther University Halle-Wittenberg and John Senior, University of Tasmania.